k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_AI_Installation_V9.0.md

 # TDM with AI installation document

-This document describes infrastructure and application setup for TDM with AI integration.
+This document describes the infrastructure and application setup for TDM with AI integration.

 ## Table of contents
 1. [Pre-requisites](#pre-requisites)